Ayutthaya Kingdom: Fall of Ayutthaya

-In April 1767, Nemyo Thihapate ordered the digging of underground tunnel into Ayutthaya, setting fire on the foundations of the city walls, causing the north-eastern portion of the walls to collapse, allowing the Burmese to enter the city.
-After enduring fourteen months of siege, the four-century-old Siamese royal capital finally fell to the Burmese invaders on 7 April 1767.
-Unlike the previous fall of Ayutthaya in 1569, the Burmese destruction of Ayutthaya in April 1767 was permanent, profound and extensive.
-Palaces and temples were burned to the ground and inhabitants were indiscriminately slaughtered.
-Ekkathat, the last king of Ayutthaya, either died from starvation or random fatal gunshot.
-Treasures and cultural artifacts were seized.
-The Buddha image of Phra Si Sanphet, which stood at Wat Phra Si Sanphet Temple for two centuries and a half as the palladium of Ayutthaya kingdom, was destroyed and molten for gold.
-An estimated 200,000 Siamese died during the war and 30,000 to 100,000 Siamese people, including the temple king Uthumphon, other members of Ban Phlu Luang dynasty and thousands of courtiers, were deported en masse from Central Thailand to Burmese capital of Ava.
-The Burmese conquest of Siam in 1767 left Siam depopulated for about a century after until the mid-nineteenth century.
-Nemyo Thihapate and Burmese victors left Ayutthaya in June 1767, leaving Mon commander Thugyi or Suki in charge of relatively small Burmese occupying forces at Phosamton north of Ayutthaya.
-Local regimes emerged from various regional centers due to absence of central authority.
+In April 1767, Nemyo Thihapate ordered an underground tunnel dug beneath Ayutthaya's walls and its foundations set alight, causing the northeastern section to collapse and allowing Burmese troops to enter.
+After fourteen months of siege, the four-century-old Siamese royal capital fell on 7 April 1767.
+Unlike the earlier fall of Ayutthaya in 1569, the 1767 conquest resulted in extensive and lasting destruction.
+Palaces and temples were burned, inhabitants were killed, and treasures and cultural artifacts were seized.
+Ekkathat, the last king of Ayutthaya, either died of starvation or was killed by a stray gunshot.
+The Buddha image of Phra Si Sanphet, which had stood at Wat Phra Si Sanphet Temple for two and a half centuries as the kingdom's palladium, was destroyed and melted for its gold.

+An estimated 200,000 Siamese died during the war, while 30,000 to 100,000, including the temple king Uthumphon, members of the Ban Phlu Luang dynasty, and thousands of courtiers, were deported en masse from Central Thailand to Ava.
+The conquest left Siam depopulated for much of the following century.
+Nemyo Thihapate and the Burmese army left Ayutthaya in June 1767, leaving the Mon commander Thugyi, also called Suki, in command of a small Burmese garrison at Phosamton north of Ayutthaya.
+In the absence of central authority, local regimes emerged around various regional centres.

-Lieberman states that, "hundreds of thousands possibly died during the [1765–67] Burmese invasion."
-Many people were either forcibly taken by the Burmese or fled into the forests.
-Objects were hauled back to Burma.
-Whatever that wasn't movable was burned by Burmese soldiers.
-Historians Chris Baker and Pasuk Phongpaichit describe the fall of the city as a failure of defence and a failure of dealing with rising wealth.
-By 1767, Ayutthaya had become a prize that many kingdoms would seek.
-In an age where warfare was fought among kings than ethnic boundaries, a number of Siamese joined the Burmese in the sack of Ayutthaya.
-Ayutthaya nobles who were seized from Ayutthaya settled according to their stations at the court of Ava and settled in well, according to the Burmese chronicles.
-Historian Nidhi Eoseewong, says the "kingdom fell even before the walls of Ayutthaya fell".
+Lieberman states that "hundreds of thousands possibly died during the [1765–67] Burmese invasion."
+Many people were forcibly taken by the Burmese or fled into the forests, while movable objects were carried back to Burma and the rest burned.
+Baker and Pasuk describe the fall as both a failure of defence and of managing rising wealth.
+By 1767, Ayutthaya had become a prize sought by competing kingdoms.
+In a period when warfare was conducted more among rulers than along ethnic lines, some Siamese joined the Burmese in the sack of Ayutthaya.
+Ayutthaya nobles taken to Ava settled at the court according to their rank and, according to Burmese chronicles, integrated well.
+Historian Nidhi Eoseewong described the collapse by saying that the "kingdom fell even before the walls of Ayutthaya fell".